Neha-Haroon/Login-Registation-Database-Cookies-pages/README.txt

 user access the login page next time check if his login details present in cookies or session, if the detail present automatically login user without login information.

+and please also add the node_modules folder before using so as for it to work